-Kamala Harris and Donald Trump trade barbs at the US presidential debate
+Five takeaways from Donald Trump and Kamala Harris’s US presidential debate

 Harris responded by questioning Trump’s fitness for office and calling him a “disgrace”.
 She also attempted to dismiss the former president as an object of ridicule.
 At several points, she appeared to be suppressing her laughter as Trump spoke.

-Overall, Harris’s answers were more coherent and focused than Trump’s, but it remains to be seen whether the debate performance will put a dent in the race.

-Still, even pundits on conservative channels like Fox News observed that Harris seemed to leave Trump rattled.
+Even pundits on conservative channels like Fox News observed that Harris seemed to leave Trump rattled.
 And in the minutes following the debate, pop star Taylor Swift offered Harris her endorsement.

 Here are a few takeaways from the debate — the first meeting of the two candidates.